everyclass/everyclass/README.md

 ### Introduction
 Started by Frederic at Central South University, EveryClass is a Python programme which has two basic functions:
 - Listing people taking same class with you, including their faculties and major info.
-- Generating an `.ics` file that could be imported to calender app so you can view your daily schedule in one place
+- Generating an `.ics` file that could be imported to calender app so you can view your daily schedule in one place(Chinese college students often use a standalone app to view their course schedule instead of calender app)

 ### Project Structure
 We decided to separate its different module to standalone repositories for clearer structure: